Drop us a line today!

 Statistics Lithuania, 2016

-- 3 months to get an e-money or payment license (1 week pre-approval)
+- 3 months to get an e-money or payment license (1 week pre-approval).
+In other EU countries the licencing procedure can take 12 months or longer.

-- One of the 5 least expensive cities in the EU
+- 7th from least expensive cities in the EU

 - Our corporate tax rate (0-15%) is 3rd lowest in the EU and our personal income tax rate (15%) is the 2nd lowest.